bsless/stress-server/README.md

 ## Usage

-Build an uberjar and run `run.clj`.
+- Build an uberjar
+- Start a babashka nrepl server
+- Connect to the server and load `./script/run.clj`
+- Run `(-main {:url url :jar jar})`

 ## Results